devramsean0/eink-watch/JOURNAL.md

 ![Eink Schematic V1](journal/images/eink-schematic-v1.png)

-I intend to use 0805 or 0603 passives, since they are relatively easy to solder whilst still being small
+I intend to use 0805 or 0603 passives, since they are relatively easy to solder whilst still being small.

+The next step was to assign footprints, and start layout